What do mental health nursing students say about placements?

 How Student Voice Analytics helps you

-• Rapid surfacing of rota, logistics and support themes so you can intervene early and evidence impact against NSS benchmarks.
+• Rapid surfacing of rota, logistics, and support themes so you can intervene early and evidence impact against NSS benchmarks.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.